 Willa Cather’s Ultimate New Mexico Book

-Willa Cather’s book, Death Comes to the Archbishop, is set in New Mexico.
+Willa Cather’s book, Death Comes for the Archbishop, is set in New Mexico.
 I carried a tired-looking 1927 edition of the masterpiece during my New Mexico travels, and the book attracted conversations everywhere I went.
-Readers, scholars and natives will tell you that the book is a great tool for understanding the history of parts of New Mexico and its bordering towns, up to Colorado.
-The pace of the writing is relaxed, like the desert sun, so it can be good company on a long trip.
+Readers, scholars, and a wide range of natives will tell you the book is a great tool for understanding the history of parts of New Mexico and its bordering towns, up to Colorado.
+The pace of the writing is relaxed, with her writing reflecting the steady desert sun, so it is an awesome companion for a long trip.

-Once inside the pueblo grounds, photography is not allowed so we stored our cameras away as soon as we passed the entrance sign.
+Once inside the pueblo grounds, photography is not allowed so we stored our cameras out of sight as soon as we passed the entrance sign.
 Even if you are on the pueblo site and see no signs that prohibit photography, New Mexico residents will advise against photography of pueblos as a sign of respect.
-The Isleta Pueblo has a population of approximately 58,000.
+The Isleta Pueblo has a closely congregated population of approximately 58,000, so it is unlikely that your activities at the site will go unnoticed.

 You can also get a strong sense of the presence of Willa Cather at the Inn of the Turquoise Bear, known to the locals as the Witter Bynner house, because she stayed there and still has a room named for her.